TL;DR: every other day. Read on for details.

 It occurred to me that we have a perfect way to check this in the form of the profile of Prof. et al., by some measures the most prolific and influential scientist in history.
 I made that profile a while back to illustrate some points about the uses and abuses of Google Scholar profiles, and since then it has steadily accumulated citations (2.7 million at the time of writing).

-With 333 highly cited publications, Google Scholar will find new citations for et al. any time it updates its index, and so the update frequency of this profile is a good proxy for the update frequence of Google Scholar itself.
+With 333 highly cited publications, Google Scholar will find new citations for et al. any time it updates its index, and so the update frequency of this profile is a good proxy for the update frequency of Google Scholar itself.
 By setting a web service to take an automatic screenshot of et al.‘s profile every day, I’ve sampled two weeks worth of data.
 It turns out the update frequency is very regular: I found that et al.‘s citations increase (by about ~1500) exactly every other day.

-So that’s the answer to how often Google Scholar updates: every other day.
+So that’s the answer to how often Google Scholar updates its citation counts: every other day.
 The updates I’ve seen happen on days with odd day numbers this year .